 Wendy Ida (pronounced ee’da) also known as “America’s #1 Expert on Looking Fit, Fierce & Fabulous after 40” is an internationally recognized Best Selling Author, Speaker, TV Host, Life Transformation Coach and Fitness Expert.

-She is also a two-time Guinness World Record Holder and 8-time award winning National Fitness Champion.
+She is also a two-time Guinness World Record Holder and 8x award-winning National Fitness Champion.